 Advantages of predictive analytics

-Predictive analytics is a powerful tool that helps to organize the process, avert problematic issues, and allow forecasting in supply chain management.
+Predictive analytics in transportation is a powerful tool that helps to organize the process, avert problematic issues, and allow forecasting in supply chain management.
 The transportation process is influenced by multiple independent factors, from order details to vehicles’ maintenance, and predictive analytics helps to connect all these dots by offering multiple advantages.

 Increased chain transparency